bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/e/ExcavationFaceType_2a9lnvIGXBJf$bF3uy85d9/Documentation.md

-The part of an excavated space that was mapped
+The part of an excavated space that was mapped.